Employee Handbooks In 2020: The Definitive Guide

 - How Your Employee Handbook Can Prevent Problems With FMLA

 A good employee handbook is essential for smooth business operations.
 Especially for successful employee relations.
 It should be the go-to authority for policies and expectations.
-But it can only help your company if it’s carefully planned, written, and continually updated.
+But it can only help your company if it’s carefully planned, written, and updated as needed.

 The employee handbook is critical for more reasons than simple communication.
 It documents formal policies and is the first place to look for legal clarification.
-Its purpose shouldn’t be underestimated.
 Its value cannot be overstated.

 Some companies view their handbook as a way to showcase their company culture.
 Your handbook can be creative and engaging while containing all the necessary information.